Symplectic capacities from Hamiltonian circle actions: Hamiltonian circle action and Seidel representation

 with the product complex structure on $\R \times S^1$.
-The closure of the image of $u$ is called a \textbf{gradient sphere}.
+The closure of the image of~$u$ is called a \textbf{gradient sphere}.

 The action gives weights of the tangential representation at each fixed component.
-We say a Hamiltonian $S^1$ action is \textbf{semifree} if all weights are one of $-1, 0, 1$.
-This is equivalent to saying that the action is free outside the fixed point set as follows.
-Let $w \in M$ be a point with isotropy subgroup $\Z/k$.
-Since $\gamma_s$ commutes with the $S^1$ action, the isotropy subgroup of $\gamma_s(w)$ is also $\Z/k$ for all $s$.
-The limit point as $s \rightarrow -\infty$ is a fixed point of the $S^1$ action having $k$ as a weight.
+Weights at $F_{\max}$ are nonpositive with our conventions.
+A Hamiltonian $S^1$ action is semifree if and only if all weights are one of $-1, 0, 1$.
+To see this, let $w \in M$ be a point with isotropy subgroup $\Z/k$.
+Since $\gamma_s$ commutes with the $S^1$ action, the isotropy subgroup of $\gamma_s(w)$ is also $\Z/k$ for all~$s$.
+The limit point as $s \rightarrow -\infty$ is a fixed point of the $S^1$ action having a multiple of~$k$ as a weight.

-A moment map $H$ is determined up to constant addition.
-We use the following lemma from ~\cite{McT} to make a choice for monotone symplectic manifolds.
-We will fix a choice of $H$ so that the moment map image of a fixed component is the negative of the sum of weights.
+The moment map $H$ is determined up to constant addition.
+For monotone symplectic manifolds, after normalization $[\omega] = c_1(M)$, it is convenient to use the following lemma to fix a choice of~$H$ so that the moment map image of a fixed component is the negative of the sum of weights.

-\begin{lem}[\cite{McT} Lemma~3.9] Let $S^1$ act on $(M, \omega)$ semifreely with moment map $H$.
-Choose two fixed points $x$ and $y$ with $H(x) < H(y)$.
-Let $B$ be the homology class represented by a gradient sphere from $x$ to $y$.
+\begin{lem}[\cite{McT} Lemma~3.9] Let $S^1$ act on $(M, \omega)$ with moment map~$H$.
+Let $B$ be the homology class represented by a gradient sphere joining two fixed points $x$ and~$y$.
+Here the orientation of $B$ is given by a gradient flow from~$x$ to~$y$, followed by the $S^1$ action.
 Then

-where $m(x)$ is the sum of weights at the fixed point $x$. \end{lem}
+where $m(x)$ is the sum of weights at fixed point $x$, and $k$ is the isotropy weight of the gradient sphere. \end{lem}